-With version 7 of RHEL and version 12 of SLES a new "feature" was introduced that drops messages from being logged if the server has a high workload.
+Current versions of RHEL and SLES provide a "feature" that drops messages from being logged if the server has a high workload.
 If you use the default configuration values of RHEL or SLES (i.e. 1,000 entries max. within 30 seconds), and if the OpenEMM server has a high workload due to a high mail output, this can lead to missing entries in the maillog.
 However, missing entries in the maillog mean that OpenEMM does not know whether mails were delivered successfully or not and may lead to an incomplete bounce management and incomplete statistics!